Rickey Henderson

-Early years
+Early life

-Henderson was born on December 25, 1958, in Chicago, Illinois, in the back seat of an Oldsmobile on the way to the hospital.
+Rickey Nelson Henley Henderson was born on December 25, 1958, in Chicago, Illinois in the back seat of an Oldsmobile on the way to the hospital.
 Henderson later joked, "I was already fast.
 I couldn't wait."
-He was named Rickey Nelson Henley, after singer-actor Ricky Nelson, and is the son of John L. Henley and Bobbie Henley.
+The son of John L. Henley and Bobbie Henley, he was named Rickey Nelson Henley, after singer-actor Ricky Nelson.
 When he was two years old, his father moved to Oakland, California.
-Rickey lived with his grandmother in Pine Bluff, Arkansas from when he was two until he was seven, when he migrated to Oakland with his family.
+Rickey lived with his grandmother in Pine Bluff, Arkansas, from when he was two until he was seven, when he migrated to Oakland with his family.
 His father died in an automobile accident 10 years after leaving home.
 His mother married Paul Henderson in Rickey Henley's junior year of high school and the family adopted the Henderson surname.

-As a child learning to play baseball in Oakland, Henderson developed the ability to bat right-handed although he was a naturally left-handed thrower—a rare combination for baseball players, especially non-pitchers.
-In the entire history of Major League Baseball through the 2008 season, only 57 position players are known to have batted right and thrown left, and Henderson is easily the most successful player to do so.
+As a child in Oakland, Henderson learned to bat right-handed although he was a naturally left-handed thrower—a rare combination for baseball players, especially non-pitchers.
+Through the 2008 season, only 57 position players are known to have batted right and thrown left in the Major Leagues.
+Henderson is by far the most successful (and the only one inducted into the Hall of Fame).
 Henderson later said, "All my friends were right-handed and swung from the right side, so I thought that's the way it was supposed to be done."

-In 1976, Henderson graduated from Oakland Technical High School, where he played baseball, basketball and football, and was an All-American running back with two 1,000-yard rushing seasons.
+In 1976, Henderson graduated from Oakland Technical High School in Oakland, California, where he played baseball, basketball, and football and was an All-American running back with two 1,000-yard rushing seasons.
 He also ran track, but did not stay with the team as the schedule conflicted with baseball.
 Henderson received over a dozen scholarship offers to play football.
 Despite a childhood dream to play for the Oakland Raiders, he turned down the scholarships on the advice of his mother, who argued that football players had shorter careers.

-In 1983, Henderson married his high-school sweetheart, Pamela.
-They have three children: Angela, Alexis, and Adrianna.